fiveai/aiodxf/README.md

 If your registry uses SSL with a self-issued certificate, you'll need to supply `dxf` with a set of trusted certificate authorities.

-Set the `REQUESTS_CA_BUNDLE` environment variable to the path of a PEM file containing the trusted certificate authority certificates.

-Both the module and command-line tool support `REQUESTS_CA_BUNDLE`.

-Alternatively, you can set the `DXF_TLSVERIFY` environment variable for the command-line tool or pass the `tlsverify` option to the module.
+You can set the `DXF_TLSVERIFY` environment variable to the path of a PEM file containing the trusted certificate authority certificates for the command-line tool or pass the `tlsverify` option to the module.

 ## Authentication tokens